 Improving National Direction - National Planning Template

 The concept of a national planning template has been around for some time, with a high level of support from most sectors, and it is good to finally see the Government’s commitment to its development.
-Our team has been fortunate enough to have been involved both in the development of this concept and some initial research of urban plan provisions to identify the really core provisions.
+Our team has been fortunate enough to have been involved both in the development of this concept and some initial research of urban plan provisions to identify the real core provisions.
 We believe the national planning template has potential to deliver real benefits by making plans more user-friendly and consistent (both in terms of structure and terminology/definitions) and by standardising common provisions while allowing local variation where this is warranted.
-However, the template will need to be developed in an informed, considered and collaborative manner with the input of councils, practitioners and businesses which is to be done in two years so this is definitely a space to watch. .
+However, the template will need to be developed in an informed, considered and collaborative manner with the input of councils, practitioners and businesses which is to be done in two years so this is definitely a space to watch.

 Improving National Direction- Regulation-Making Power